disorderedmaterials/dissolve/web/docs/_index.md

 ---
-title: "Documentation for RELEASETYPE version MAJOR.MINOR"
+title: "Documentation for DISSOLVERELEASETYPE version DISSOLVEMAJORVERSION.DISSOLVEMINORVERSION"
-linkTitle: "Documentation (RELEASETYPE version MAJOR.MINOR)"
+linkTitle: "Documentation (DISSOLVERELEASETYPE version DISSOLVEMAJORVERSION.DISSOLVEMINORVERSION)"
 cascade:
   - type: "docs"
 ---

-Here you can find the user guide and examples for the RELEASETYPE version MAJOR.MINOR of Dissolve.
+Here you can find the user guide and examples for the DISSOLVERELEASETYPE version DISSOLVEMAJORVERSION.DISSOLVEMINORVERSION of Dissolve.

 {{< tip text="Documentation for the current release version is [available here](/)" />}} <!-- RELEASE TIP -->
 {{< tip text="Updated documentation for the current development version is [available here](/dev)" />}} <!-- DEVELOPMENT TIP -->